 Get monthly cash flow to the point of consistent breakeven.

 Getting cash flow to breakeven is critical.
-If you can’t do that you’re business becomes another of the millions that fail in the first 5 years of existence.
+If you can’t do that, then your business becomes another of the millions that fail in the first 5 years of existence.

 Selling for Startups Means-How Many Sales Does It Take to Breakeven?